Bepis1559/React-TS-Express-Vite/README.md

 # React-TS-Express-Vite

 This is a project for demonstrating knowledge of React + Typescript + Express.
-Make sure to clone the repo with --branch master, since this is not the main branch.

-Then in the terminal , run "cd React-TS-Express-Vite\customizableFood"  and then "npm i".
+ In the terminal , run "cd React-TS-Express-Vite\customizableFood"  and then "npm i".
 Run "npm run dev" in order to initialize the vite project .

 Now go back to the "React-TS-Express-Vite" and go the server folder.
 Run "npm start" to start the server, which